discoproject/disco/doc/py/core.rst

    accessible through the :class:`Job` object, such as :meth:`Disco.wait` above.

-   The constructor raises a :class:`JobException` if an error occurs when the job is started.
+   The constructor raises a :class:`JobError` if an error occurs when the job is started.

    All arguments that are required are marked as such.
 All other arguments